Financial strategies for your 50s

 Now is the time to examine your goals and ensure your finances are in order.
 A good first step is to get a clear understanding of your full financial picture — your assets, liabilities, income and expenses.
 Doing so will help you assess whether you're on track to meet your financial goals.

 Your current spending can also serve as a starting point for estimating your spending in retirement, although you'll likely need to make some adjustments.
-For example, your housing costs will decrease once you pay off your mortgage, but your health care costs probably will increase as you age.
+For example, your housing costs will decrease if you pay off your mortgage, but your health care costs will probably increase as you age.

 If you're not on track, you may need to think about ways to rein in your expenses so you can increase how much you're saving each month.
-This may include buying groceries at less expensive stores or eating at home more often instead of at restaurants.
+This could include making larger and more impactful shifts, like downsizing your home or lifestyle.
+Or it might mean more modest changes, like cancelling subscriptions or substituting name brand groceries for generic ones.

-Answering those questions will give you a clearer idea of how much money you’ll need in the next phase of your life (PDF), which will help inform your saving and investment strategies in an era when attitudes about what retirement means are evolving.
+Answering those questions will give you a clearer idea of how much money you’ll need in the next phase of your life , which will help inform your saving and investment strategies.

 With retirement potentially around the corner, you'll want to make sure you're saving enough each month to achieve the retirement you desire.